-- Whether it is here or hereafter, you are the one who manifest your life and create your world.
+- Whether it is here or hereafter, you (the Self or Soul) are the one who manifest your life and create your world.

 - There is no one to punish you or reward you in the next life.
 You do it to yourself with the projection of your consciousness.

-- You are that lord and the master of the universe that you create, and the worlds which you inhabit.
+- You are the lord and the master of the universe, which you create, and the worlds you inhabit.

 - You pervade those worlds, which you create in different realms or planes of existence, and enter them too as its sole inhabitant.

 - Everything that manifests in those worlds is your projection and you only.
 You appear in numerous forms and with numerous identities to create the illusion of diversity.